Giulia (wrestler): Professional wrestling style and persona

 Giulia was nicknamed "Beautiful Madness" during her time in Stardom and the nickname was carried into WWE.
 One of her signature wrestling maneuvers is a variation of the scissored armbar crossface, which she calls simply Bianca.
 She also uses a knee lift as her finisher, which she calls Arrivederci, the other finisher is a northern lights bomb, a move popularized by fellow compatriot Akira Hokuto.

 Other media

-On August 23, 2024, Matsudo released her own autobiography named My Dream, describing her wrestling journey.
+Matsudo released an autobiography titled My Dream on August 23, 2024.